BuildForCare/n8n-nodes-ksaar/README.md

 </table>

 ### Trigger
-Triger nodes are webkooks.
+Trigger nodes are webhooks.<br />
-Events added and update return the record value and envent deleted return record id.<br>
+Events added and updates return the record value and events deleted return record id.<br>
 Your request need to be added in your Ksaar workflow.<br>
-You need to add <b>x-auth</b> parameter in your hearder request.
+You need to add <b>x-auth</b> parameter in your header request.
 <table style="width: 100%">
     <caption>:white_check_mark: Done&nbsp;&nbsp;&nbsp;&nbsp;:x: Not planned&nbsp;&nbsp;&nbsp;&nbsp;:first_quarter_moon: Planned</caption>
     <header>